tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关_intl_en.md

 Setting a push URL validity period is for authentication and protection.
 A permanently valid push URL can hardly prevent unauthorized push and may result in business losses.
 There is no limit on the validity period of a push address, which can be set according to your business needs.
 You can also splice addresses to generate a push URL with a longer validity period.
 For more information about splicing rules, see [How to Splice a Push URL](https://intl.cloud.tencent.com/document/product/267/38393).

 >?
-We do not recommend setting a very long validity period for the push URL, which may cause an error to occur and failed authentication to be reported when the URL is used.
+We do not recommend you set a very long validity period for the push URL, which may cause an error to occur and failed authentication to be reported when the URL is used.

 [](id:que9)
 ### Will the Tencent Cloud logo be displayed on the live streaming image?